 Our collective efforts are making a difference.
 Since 1998, underage drinking and binge drinking have been reduced by half.
-The 2016 Healthy Youth Survey showed that more youth are talking with their parents about alcohol and other drugs.
-Students report an increased commitment to school, local ordinances have been passed to reduce youth access and exposure to alcohol and marijuana, and there is more collaboration among schools, law enforcement, government agencies, health professionals, and community groups that serve youth.
+More youth are talking with their parents about alcohol and other drugs.
+Local ordinances have been passed to reduce youth access and exposure to alcohol and marijuana, and there is more collaboration among schools, law enforcement, government agencies, health professionals, and community groups that serve youth.

-To learn more about the Washington Healthy Youth Coalition, contact Martha.Williams@hca.wa.gov
+To learn more about the Washington Healthy Youth Coalition, email Martha Williams.

-Each year HCA or we hosts two conferences for community partners working towards substance use prevention and promoting health and wellness in their communities.
+Each year, HCA hosts two conferences for community partners working towards substance use disorder prevention and promoting health and wellness in their communities.

 The Spring Youth Forum recognizes the work of youth teams that have implemented a successful prevention project within their communities.
 The forum provides an opportunity to showcase projects that were created by youth leaders during and following previous prevention summits or other youth trainings.
-This unique event gives students from across the state an opportunity to learn from one another: to share success stories between young people and encourage sustainability of their community programs.
+This unique event gives students from across the state an opportunity to learn from one another, to share success stories among young people, and encourage sustainability of their community programs.

 Prevention Summit and the Spring Youth Forum work together to encourage, reward and support youth-led prevention in local Washington communities and maintain momentum throughout the year.